-This post is a further follow-up from my original ‘Here’s a Quick Way to Understand PLC Inputs and Outputs’.
-There are basically two different kinds of PLC inputs, Discrete and analog.
+This post is a further follow-up from my original ‘Here’s a Quick Way to Understand PLC Inputs and Outputs.’
+There are two different kinds of PLC inputs, Discrete and analog.
 Discrete inputs are either ‘ON’ or ‘OFF’; 1 or 0.
 You can think of them as a single switch.
 Analog inputs have a range to them.
-They are inputs that usually will sense pressure, temperature, height, weight, etc. They usually have one of the following signals that are inputted into the PLC: 4-20mA, 0-10VDC, 1-5VDC.
+They are inputs that usually will sense pressure, temperature, height, weight, etc. They typically have one of the following signals inputted into the PLC: 4-20mA, 0-10VDC, 1-5VDC.

 PLC Discrete Inputs – On / Off

-The above diagram has two inputs.
-A normally open (NO) and a normally closed (NC).
-When we talk about normally open and close, think of the condition of the input if no one touches anything.
-A normally open contact will not turn on the input to the PLC card in its ‘normal state.
-The normally closed contact will turn on the input to the PLC card in its ‘normal state.
+The above diagram has two inputs—a normally open (NO) and a normally closed (NC).
+Consider the input condition when discussing ordinary opening and closing if no one touches anything.
+A normally open contact will not turn on the Input to the PLC card in its ‘normal state.
+The normally closed contact will turn on the Input to the PLC card in its ‘normal condition.

 Normally Open Input